5T33Z0/OC-Little-Translated/Y_ProperTree_Secrets/README.md

 - It's hard to "convert" the patch if you want to add it to your config manually.
 - There's always a chance to mess up the structure of the plist file if you have to do it in text mode.
 - Some plist editors don't even offer/allow pasting of raw text.
-- If you would paste this patch into PlistEdit Pro for example, it wouldn't even convert it into a plist item because the the file heade and the rest of tree structure is missing.
+- If you would paste this patch into PlistEdit Pro for example, it wouldn't even convert it into a plist item because the the file header and the rest of tree structure is missing.

 ## ProperTree for the win